 During the Tianqi period of the late Ming Dynasty, the shape of the Wangjin changed, removing the upper part of the string and only tying the lower part, known as "Lanshou Wang (懒收网)".
 Under the influence of the Ming Dynasty's costume system, it was also used in Korea, Vietnam, and the Ryukyu Islands.

 Cultural significance of the Chinese headdress

 The Chinese headdress is an indispensable part of Hanfu culture.
 In addition to the variety of Hanfu, there is also a lot of headdresses in Chinese history.
-Now the Shoufu is basically preserved in South Korea, but rarely spread in Japan.
 The Chinese headdress is a good mark for Hanfu to identify oriental dress clothing.

 The traditional Chinese hats have not only various shapes, but also almost every style has a certain cultural story.
 For example, some Jin and Mao are invented and handed down by some famous people, and they are all representatives of a kind of cultural thought.

 The article is the author original, udner (CC BY-NC-SA 4.0) Copyright License

 Share & Quote this post or content, please Add Link to this Post URL in your page:

 Respect the original work is the best support for the creator, thank you!